Overview

 and u2

-, which are produced by different MATCH
+, as they are produced by different MATCH

 statements, before the FILTER